 Overconsumption of store-bought tomato ketchup may cause diabetes and obesity due to the preservatives in it.

 The main ingredient in tomato ketchup is high fructose corn syrup which is extremely unhealthy and toxic.
 It is produced from corn that has been genetically modified.
-Corn syrup increases the blood sugar levels and has been linked to obesity, diabetes, heart disease, immune system and more. (source)
+Corn syrup increases blood sugar levels and has been linked to obesity, diabetes, heart disease, immune system, and more. (source)

 And it also comes in plastic packaging which is hard to recycle.

 Tomato Ketchup Recipe:

 Here I’m going to share 2 types of tomato ketchup recipes.
 One with vinegar and the other one is without the preservatives.